sgvlug/website/content/posts/2019-07-27-sgvlug-slash-sgvhak-bbq-7.md

 The SGVLUG & SGVHAK potluck BBQ will be on Saturday, July 27th from 5pm to 9pm to Lan's house in the city of San Gabriel.

-Please RSVP on the Google form below.
+Please RSVP on the Google form below by Thursday, July 25th.
 The form will automagically update with RSVP count and what people are bringing.

 [https://forms.gle/sk5CQu3Z4JQnS4Lv9](https://forms.gle/sk5CQu3Z4JQnS4Lv9)